rldockman/PAMFEO/statsTablesPAMFEO/README.txt

-This folder contains statistics/data tables that were generated throughout the assembly process that may be of interest.
+This folder contains statistics/data tables generated throughout the assembly process that may be of interest.

 Contig read coverage
     Pacbio reads